Updated: Jan 23, 2021

 The temptation is there for me and you to take the spotlight.
 But we have to battle that, and we always have to be giving credit to God.

 Paul, from the Bible, didn’t care about fame and fortune.
 He just wanted to preach.
-And look….2000 years later he’s arguably the most famous person in the Bible after the person of Jesus.
+And look….2000 years later he’s arguably the most famous person in the Bible after Jesus.

 Godpreneur Rule #67: always give credit to God for the gifts and talents you have to serve others.